Dynamical symmetries of the Calogero-Coulomb model: Calogero--Coulomb system

 Let us briefly outline Dunkl operators and their applications in physics.
 The exchange-operator formalism is widely used to establish the quantum integrability of many-body systems with inverse-square interactions and to construct stationary wave functions algebraically \cite{poly92,brink}.
 Note that the Calogero model is also integrable via the quantum inverse scattering method \cite{hikami}, and a direct correspondence between the two approaches has been identified \cite{chalykh19}.
-A trigonometric extension of exchange operators leads to the Calogero–Sutherland model \cite{hechman91,cherednik}, while Dunkl and Cherednik operators admit elliptic generalizations \cite{veselov94,cherednik95}, which establish the integrability of the elliptic Calogero–Moser model \cite{cherednik95}.
-For integrable spin chains with long-range interactions, Dunkl operators frozen at equilibrium yield commuting invariants of motion \cite{poly93,minahan93}.
+A trigonometric extension of exchange operators leads to the Calogero--Sutherland model \cite{hechman91,cherednik}, while Dunkl and Cherednik operators admit elliptic generalizations \cite{veselov94,cherednik95}, which establish the integrability of the elliptic Calogero--Moser model \cite{cherednik95}.
+For integrable spin chains with long-range interactions, Dunkl operators frozen at equilibrium yield commuting invariants of motion \cite{poly93,minahan93,chalykh24}.
 These invariants also arise in the semiclassical limit \cite{talstra95,mathieu01,hak-chain}.
 More recently, a general framework for quantum integrable systems on integrable classical backgrounds --- emerging naturally in the semiclassical limit --- has been developed \cite{resh25}.
-Calogero models with particle and spin exchange exhibit hallmark features of integrability, including Yangian symmetry, a Lax pair formulation, and the presence of both an $R$-matrix and a monodromy matrix satisfying the Yang–Baxter equation \cite{bernard93,serban24,maria25}.
+Calogero models with particle and spin exchange exhibit hallmark features of integrability, including Yangian symmetry, a Lax pair formulation, and the presence of both an $R$-matrix and a monodromy matrix satisfying the Yang--Baxter equation \cite{bernard93,serban24,maria25}.
+Furthermore, for integer values of the coupling constant $g$, the rational model possesses nonlinear supersymmetry, as established within the exchange-operator formalism \cite{mikhail}.